mamrhein/quantity/README.md

 with these specifics.

 A currency must explicitly be registered as a unit for further use.
-The easiest way to do this is to call the function _registerCurrency_.
-The function is backed by a database of currencies defined in ISO 4217.
+The easiest way to do this is to call _Money.register_currency_.
+The method is backed by a database of currencies defined in ISO 4217.
 It takes the 3-character ISO 4217 code as parameter.

 _Money_ derives from _Quantity_, so all operations on quantities can also be applied to instances of _Money_.
 But because there is no fixed relation